astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :align: center
 :name: neptune

 Above is a sketch from Galileo's observing notebook on the night of 27 Dec 1612.
 The dotted line leads to a nearby star that Galileo was using as a reference, but back extrapolation shows that this "star" was actually, unbeknownst to anyone at the time, the planet Neptune!
-Below is a screen grab from a planetarium program set to just before midnight on that night.
+Below is a screen grab from the planetarium program Stellarium set to just before midnight on that night.
 You can see the moons we now call the Galilean moons, labelled left to right: Ganymede, Io, Europa, and Callisto.
 Off to the left, and slightly above, right where Galileo drew a dot, is Neptune.
 ```